Photos of mini stock racer

 photo by Don Winchester, Nov.
 7, 1971

-One of my all time favorite cars: the "Gray Ghost" Fiat was a fixture every Saturday night in 1972 and 1973.
+The "Gray Ghost" Fiat was an A class fixture every Saturday night in 1972 and 1973.

 These were competitive years.
-Every Saturday night, Wayne was knocking heads with the likes of Raleigh Beatty, Bob Forman, George Sweeting, Rob Bean, Miles Cole, and many others.
+Every Saturday night, Wayne was knocking heads with the likes of Raleigh Beatty, Bob Forman, Dana Barlow, Rob Bean, Miles Cole, and many others.

 On one especially memorable night, Wayne won the heat and feature in the Gray Ghost.
 And he had to beat George Sweeting to do it!

 Demo time!
-Wayne pulls the trigger on this ornery Pontiac.
+Wayne pulls the trigger on this ornery V8.

 After winning the Demo, the party is on!